 Week 17 of the 2022 NFL season gets started with the final "Thursday Night Football" matchup of the season between Dallas and Tennessee.
 The league then rings in the new year with a full Sunday slate, highlighted by seven divisional matchups, including Steelers-Ravens, Broncos-Chiefs, and Vikings-Packers.
 On "Sunday Night Football," it's the battle of Los Angeles (or SoFi Stadium) when the Rams and Chargers meet up, and the second-to-last week of the regular season ends with a bang when Buffalo and Cincinnati clash on "Monday Night Football"

 We're here to keep you updated on the full NFL regular-season schedule, including start times and byes.
 Athlon Sports also has the full Thursday night, Sunday night, and Monday night slates if you are looking for a more specific breakdown.

 Note: All times are ET and subject to change.
-Flex scheduling rules apply starting Week 5 and are in effect Weeks 5-17.
+Flex scheduling rules are in effect Weeks 5-18.